giridhar7632/colorScheme/README.md

 - Have better performance.
 - More reusable.

+## Setup

+For setting up the project fork the repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
+The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
+There are some basic styles applied, you will get cleared along the workshop.

-Let's start creating our app.
+Let's start creating our React app.
 After setting up the above [repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md), click run button to start the live-server (it’ll take a moment to get running the first time).
 After running successfully, kick down the console, you can see `Hello world!` on the webpage.

 Then navigate to `src` folder and create two components `Color.js` and `Scheme.js`.
+The